BradenEverson/hyper_neat_rs/README.md

-## NEAT and HyperNEAT Implementations 🧬
+## NEAT and HyperNEAT Implementations! 🧬